Internet-Draft | json-proof-algorithms | July 2025 |

 The issuer proof consists of two octet strings.¶

 The first octet string is the issuer signature over the combined MAC representation.
-The issuer signs the JWS using its stable public key, and a fixed header containing the alg
+The issuer signs the combined MAC representation using its stable public key, and the internal signing algorithm for the given fully-specified MAC algorithm variant.¶

 The second octet string is the Shared Secret used to generate the per-payload keys for the combined representation.¶

-See the JWS Presentation Protected Header section.¶
+See the Presentation Protected Header section given for Single Use algorithms.¶

 Proposed JWP alg

-value is of the format "MAC-" appended with a unique identifier for the set of MAC and signing algorithms used.
-Below are the initial registrations:¶
+identifier for the set of MAC and signing algorithms used.
+Below are

 MAC-H256